By Janice Burch, Co-owner, Pro Resume Center, LLC

 Here are my top 10 tips to remember to shine a positive light on yourself during your first week, month and beyond:

 1) Introduce Yourself…

 …to everyone you meet!
 Did you meet someone in the elevator?
 How about the coffee counter?
 Lobby?
 Start making new connections.
 Making connections now within your department will help when you get stuck on a task or have a question and don’t want to go to the boss with it.
-Make it a point to meet at least one new person in every area of the company – accounting, IT, front desk, support staff, HR – in your first month.
+Make it a point to meet at least one new person in every company area – accounting, IT, front desk, support staff, HR – in your first month.
 This will be helpful when your company laptop crashes the day before your big proposal is due, or you have questions about sick time or need admin help with a last minute client request plopped on your desk at 4:45 p.m.

 2) Set proper expectations

 First, make sure to set a meeting with your boss and ensure you understand what they believe success looks like in your role over the next week as well as the next 30 and 90 days.
 Second, if you have employees under you, make sure you set time aside to meet with everyone and understand their tasks and help them understand your role and needs.
 Get your team on the same page.

 3) Find a “go-to” work friend whom you can learn from